minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

 --------

 `Kustomize <https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization>`__ is a YAML-based templating tool that allows you to define Operator and Tenant templates using plain Kubernetes YAML reference language.
-Kustomize is included with the `Kubectl <https://kubernetes.io/docs/reference/kubectl/>`__ command line tool.
+Kustomize is included with the `kubectl <https://kubernetes.io/docs/reference/kubectl/>`__ command line tool.

-The `default MinIO Operator template <https://github.com/minio/operator/blob/master/kustomization.yaml>`__ provides a starting point for customizing configurations for your local environment.
+The `default MinIO Operator Kustomize template <https://github.com/minio/operator/blob/master/kustomization.yaml>`__ provides a starting point for customizing configurations for your local environment.
-You can modify a Kustomize Operator deployment after installation with patches, which are additional YAML configurations applied over the existing base.
+You can modify a Kustomize Operator deployment after installation with kubectl patches, which are additional YAML configurations applied over the existing base.

 Prerequisites